 There are times when writers, for various reasons, decide to assume authorship under a pseudonym, a made-up name.
 The Brontë Sisters.
 Charlotte, Emily and Anne, published their first works under the names Currer, Ellis and Acton Bell, respectively.
 Their reason: We had a vague impression that authoresses are liable to be looked on with prejudice.

 Little Women author Louisa May Alcott used the nom de plume A.M.
 Barnard in order to deal with subjects considered “unladylike” for a late 19th century female writer.

 Many writers use pseudonyms because experimental pieces defy branding, because they are so different from what their reader-base has been trained to become accustomed to that they create confusion and unreliability in the readership.

-I have a few nom de plumes, two of which I am willing to share on this site.
+I have a few nom de plumes, one of which I am willing to share on this site.
 The first of those is Michael Ponzi, who is the author of The Family Business.
 I wrote it with a future movie in mind.

 I’m a fan of gangster movies (especially the Godfather), so I’ve always wanted to write a story that involved the mob, secret societies and all the intrigue that goes with it.
 But alas I’m not Sicilian, so I could never compete with writers who know the culture from the inside out.

 Instead, I decided to take a lighter-hearted approach, invoking many of the gangster movie themes and devices in a dry-witted approach, while retaining complexity and the unraveling in a dénouement at the end.

 The Family Business is the story of Michael Ponzi’s return to a Hoboken neighborhood to continue in his father’s profession as a hit man (beware of surprise plot twist).
 Michael’s ﬁrst solo assignment comes after his dad gets pinched by the FBI, and The Dwarf, the “big” Carzano crime boss, orders a hit involving Zenobia, the best-known pop star on the planet.